48HP/1098cc 4-Cylinder OHV

 like the car and set it on my entertainment center.
 I looked

-occasionally for Traveller's, but the only other Morris Minor to surface
+occasionally for Traveler's, but the only other Morris Minor to surface

 was a rusty sedan in NC.